-UK minister says Brexit vote to go ahead in parliament
+UK PM May presses on with parliament Brexit vote as lawmakers urge her to get a better deal

 EU supporters say Britain would become little more than a rule-taker, offering the worst of all worlds.

-Several lawmakers, including the DUP’s leader in the British parliament, Nigel Dodds, and former Brexit minister Dominic Raab, on Sunday called for May to go back to Brussels and seek to renegotiate the deal.
+Several lawmakers, including the DUP’s leader in the British parliament, Nigel Dodds, former Brexit minister Dominic Raab and former work and pensions minister Esther McVey, on Sunday called for May to go back to Brussels and seek to renegotiate the deal.

-Former foreign secretary Boris Johnson, a leading Brexit campaigner who is seen as a possible successor to May, said lawmakers on all sides were united against the backstop and losing the vote in parliament would give May a mandate to ask the EU to remove it from the deal.
+Former foreign secretary Boris Johnson, a leading Brexit campaigner, said lawmakers on all sides were united against the backstop and losing the vote in parliament would give May a mandate to ask the EU to remove it from the deal.

 “Nothing is over until it is over,” he told BBC TV.